Director of Counseling, Armstrong Campus Licensed Clinical Social Worker Military Liaison

 Jeanne received a Masters of Social Work and School Social Work Certification in 1999 from Widener University in Chester, PA, and is currently pursuing a Doctor of Education in Higher Education Leadership from Georgia Southern University.
-Prior to joining the Armstrong Counseling Center in August 2015 as Director, she served as Director of Counseling at Gwynedd Mercy University in Gwynedd, PA for 6 years.
-As a clinical social worker with a school focus, the majority of her professional career has been dedicated to working within school systems.
-Jeanne’s employment experiences include providing clinical program oversight of emotional and behavioral services and collaborating closely with school personnel to support the needs of students in K-12 settings.
-Outside of the school setting, Jeanne was in private practice from 2001-2015 with Psychology and Counseling Associates in Collegeville, PA.
-She enjoyed the opportunity to provide direct clinical care to clients from 5 to 60 years-old and with treat a variety of diagnoses, enhancing her generalist focus.
+Prior to joining the Armstrong Counseling Center in August 2015, she served for 6 years as Director of Counseling at Gwynedd Mercy University in Gwynedd, PA.
+As a clinical social worker with a certification in school systems, most of her professional career has been dedicated to working within the educational system as a mental health professional.
+Outside of the school setting, Jeanne has worked in community-based agencies and private practice.

 Becca Smith, M.A., LPC, CPCS

 Becca also served as Chair of the Social Media Committee of the American College Counseling Association from 2016-2018.
-She has been elected as Secretary of the ACCA and will assume that position in 2018.
+She currently serves as Secretary of the ACCA for 2018-2020.
 She likes to be involved in organizations like the American College Counseling Association and the Georgia College Counseling Association because she wants to stay current on trends affecting college students across the country.
 Becca’s professional interests include but are not limited to anxiety, including obsessive compulsive disorder and social anxiety, traumatic stress, depression, including suicidal ideation, and relationship issues.
 She also has a special interest in working with the LGBTQ+ population, especially those who experience gender identity issues.

 Amanda Kort, M.A., LPC